Islam in Germany: Education

-In the German federal states with the exception of Bremen, Berlin and Brandenburg, lessons of religious education overseen by the respective religious communities are taught as an elective subject in state schools.
-It is being discussed whether apart from the Catholic and Protestant (and in a few schools, Jewish) religious education that currently exists, a comparable subject of Islamic religious education should be introduced as a regular part of the curricula.
-In several states, trials for Islamic religious education are being conducted, while in the states of Hessen, Lower-Saxony and Northrhine-Westphalia, Islamic religious education already is integrated as a regular class.
-The problem that the cooperation with Islamic organisations is hampered by the fact that none of them can be considered as representative of the whole Muslim community.

-The discussion of religious (Islamic) education in German schools started in the 1970s, and also symmetrically with issues of Qur'anic classes as well as its deterrent effects on the integration of Turkish students into the country.

-Construction of mosques and other projects

-The construction of mosques is occasionally resisted by anti Muslim reactions in the neighborhoods concerned.
-For example, in 2007 an attempt by Muslims to build a large mosque in Cologne sparked a controversy.

-Similarly with the Sendlinger Mosque Controversy, and the proposed construction of a training academy in Munich, originally called the "Centre for Islam in Europe, Munich" (ZIE-M), and later the "Munich Forum for Islam".
+Mosques

 There are now 18 official mosques in the country that have been established as mosques since time immemorial.
 Muslim places of worship (such as mosques and other places of worship) are estimated at between 1,000 and 1,200.
 Most of these mosques are temporarily built and are mostly located in rented places, factories or warehouses.
 According to the archives of the Central Institute of Islam, the most important mosques in Germany are located in cities such as Hamburg, Berlin, Mannheim, Marl, Dortmund, Cologne, Frankfurt, Wesling, Bonn, Zingen, Fortsheim, as well as mosques.
 The cities of Aachen and Munich are important mosques in Germany.
 These mosques are far from the city center and are often located in industrial areas.

-Islamic Theological Studies

 In 2010, the German Ministry of Education and Research established Islamic Theological Studies as an academic discipline at public universities in order to train teachers for Islamic religious education and Muslim theologians.
 Since then, Islamic theological departments have been established at several universities, conducting research and teaching on Islam from a theological perspective.